mercadopago/devsite-docs/guides/checkout-bricks/status-screen-brick/configure-redirect-urls.en.md

 };
 ```

-The address provided in the `return` property of the `backUrls` object will be displayed as a link to the user whenever the Status Screen brick is displayed, while the address provided in the `error` property will be displayed as a link to the user when there is an error in payment processing.
+The address provided in the `return` property of the `backUrls` object will be displayed as a link to the user whenever the Status Screen Brick is displayed, while the address provided in the `error` property will be displayed as a link to the user when there is an error in payment processing.

 > NOTE
 >